 Asymmetric distributions can be caused by the complex morphology of the 3D clump structure and the spatial distribution of cores.
-However, it is important to note that it is extremely unlikely to derive multi-modal distributions for the projected separation starting from a single peaked one for the intrinsic 3D separations.
-One possibility is that these patterns are due to the limited degree of fragmentation observed, which could not properly sample the true distribution.
+However, it is important to note that it is extremely unlikely to obtain multi-modal distributions for the projected separations starting from a single peaked distribution for the intrinsic 3D separations.
+One possibility is that these patterns are due to the limited degree of fragmentation observed, which could not be sufficient to properly sample the true distribution.
 Alternatively, they may also be the signature of different fragmentation conditions in groups of ALMAGAL clumps, with diverse characteristic separation lengths.
-We observe cases where a fraction of the core population is located farther away than the main group of more tightly packed cores.
+We observed cases where a fraction of the core population is located farther away than the main group of more tightly packed cores.
 Indications that multiple characteristic lengths may be present in the fragmentation of massive clumps were already found in the literature \citep{Zhang2021}.